-Through PHRI's casework, they sought to identify specific their appeals to the Israeli Pediatrics Association and Ministry stories of child separation on which to base principled of Health, who felt pressure because of international attention.
-As such, although the Israeli Pediatric Association did not appeals to both Israeli courts and duty bearers.
+Through PHRI's casework, they sought to identify specific stories of child separation on which to base principled appeals to both Israeli courts and duty bearers.
 PHRI wanted to increase its outreach to local partners.
-This outreach officially change its public stance, the impact of lobbying still aimed to shift the IPA's government-aligned stance and served to mitigate this human rights violation. influence Israeli government policy.
-Potential partners included child rights organizations, such as UNICEF Israel It is unclear whether this trend will continue beyond the and Israel National Council for the Child, other medical snapshot reported to PHRI in April, though a conversation associations whose focus reflects the medical needs of with the Augusta Victoria hospital in East Jerusalem in early children exiting Gaza for treatment.
-This includes e.g., the July, confirmed that there were no cases of child separation at Israeli Cardiology Association, the Israeli Association for present.
-To monitor this issue, PHRI has submitted a Freedom Gynaecologists and Obstetricians and the Israel Cancer of Information request to the Ministry of Defence to analyse Association.
-Likewise, PHRI sought to engage local feminist the development in the ongoing numbers. groups, such as Isha le Isha, to harness their support.
-The The organisation has asked for further advocacy to reach out results of this outreach would feed into and magnify PHRI's to the Israeli Ministry of Health and the Israeli Paediatric submission of an alternative report to the UN Committee on Association to ask them to ensure that all children exit Gaza the Rights of the Child. accompanied by their parents, including urging the Israeli Palestinian hospitals in East Jerusalem and the West Bank, paediatric Association to take a public stance on this matter.
+This outreach aimed to shift the IPA's government-aligned stance and influence Israeli government policy.
+Potential partners included child rights organizations, such as UNICEF Israel and Israel National Council for the Child, other medical associations whose focus reflects the medical needs of children exiting Gaza for treatment.
+This includes e.g., the Israeli Cardiology Association, the Israeli Association for Gynaecologists and Obstetricians and the Israel Cancer Association.
+Likewise, PHRI sought to engage local feminist groups, such as Isha le Isha, to harness their support.
+The results of this outreach would feed into and magnify PHRI's submission of an alternative report to the UN Committee on the Rights of the Child.

 Palestinian hospitals in East Jerusalem and the West Bank, where minors from Gaza normally travel for treatment, reported to PHRI in late April that they are seeing a considerable positive shift in the numbers of children who are accompanied by their parents.
 In East Jerusalem's al Makassed hospital, only 3 out of 28 children were accompanied by family members who were not their parents.
 Other hospitals, such as al Najah hospital in the West Bank, reported no new cases in April.
-We believe that this change was a direct result of the appeals to local and international medical associations, and
+We believe that this change was a direct result of the appeals to local and international medical associations, and their appeals to the Israeli Pediatrics Association and Ministry of Health, who felt pressure because of international attention.
+As such, although the Israeli Pediatric Association did not officially change its public stance, the impact of lobbying still served to mitigate this human rights violation.